cadergator10/opencomputer-security-system/README.md

 <a href="https://oc.cil.li/topic/994-security-system-for-opensecurity">This was built off of DustPuppy's system here</a>

 Version 1.#.# of the security system was originally built for the <a href="https://www.technicpack.net/modpack/site-91.1622979">Site 91</a> modpack official server, but I made it public so others could enjoy it.
-It is obsolete as well and will not receive as many updates.
+It is obsolete as well and is discontinued with the diagnostic tablet and future QOL updates.
 Version 2.#.# is an entire remake of the entire system and is mine.
 It is not for redistribution as your own.
 It is the fully modular system.

 Go to bottom for a changelog, future changes, and some extra information about how to use the system